 Forums for these exchanges include two meetings a year per section (we limit participation to two sections of 25 members each), held alternatively in New York and California.
-The productivity of these sessions is facilitated by the research, the directors, the thought leaders and most importantly the membership itself.
-In addition, ad hoc exchanges are available on the topics of interest to specific members, and in collaboration with select partners from the premier venture capital firm Kleiner Perkins Caufield and Byers (KPCB).
+The productivity of these sessions is facilitated by the research, our directors, the thought leaders and, most importantly, the membership itself.
+In addition, ad hoc exchanges are available on topics of interest to specific members, and in collaboration with select partners from the premier venture capital firm Kleiner Perkins Caufield and Byers (KPCB).
 CIOSE discussions are guided by the company directors in collaboration with the KPCB partners.
 Together, they bring unparalleled experience into the issues of IT governance and opportunities.

 CIOSE produces readable and insightful reports on topics selected by the membership.
 Past topics have included innovation trends, member best practices, traditional (e.g. Microsoft, Oracle) and current generation (e.g. Google, AWS) enterprise technology vendors, cloud-delivered services, mobility, big data, cybersecurity, privacy protection, evolution of the workforce and the consumerization of IT.
 Our members are consistently involved in our research, ensuring that the reports possess depth and relevance.
 The reports provide a sharpened focus for our meeting discussions.